TheMarex/ba-thesis/ba.md

 We will discuss the theoretical background of this pattern generator here in more detail, since all pattern that we used where generated that way.

-## Computing the CoM as a dynamic system
+## Computing the CoM from a reference ZMP

 As we saw in the section \ref{section:table-cart} it is easy to compute the resulting ZMP given the CoM and its acceleration.
 However for generating the walking